Publish in Peer Community Journal

 What is Peer Community Journal?

-Once an article has been recommended by a PCI, the authors can opt to leave it on a preprint server, to publish it in Peer Community Journal, to submit it to a PCI-friendly journal or to any other journal.
+Once an article has been recommended by a PCI, the authors can opt to leave it on a preprint server, publish it in Peer Community Journal, submit it to a PCI-friendly journal, or submit it to any other journal.

 Peer Community Journal is run by researchers for researchers and is funded by public research institutions.
 It is: